HTTPS is table stakes for any web project now days. I’m going to show you a super painless and powerful way to setup the following:

 - Make a top level domain

-that routes all hosts to localhost (so you can emulate how CORS will behave in production, do HTTP/2 testing etc) - Configure Angular CLI’s
+.testthat routes all hosts to localhost (so you can emulate how CORS will behave in production, do HTTP/2 testing etc) - Configure Angular CLI’s

-command to use the certificate and honor the domain
+ngcommand to use the certificate and honor the domain

-and you’ll end up with something like this:
+You will run ng run start and you’ll end up with something like this:

 Note: before you continue, instructions below are for MacOS only.